How Christian Writers Can Share Their Faith on Quora

 You Can Build Your Writing Skills

-So, you can build your writing skills with the purpose.
+This is an opportunity to build your writing skills with the purpose.
 It’s not just a writing exercise, but an opportunity for you to think about situations, organize your thoughts, and provide lucid and helpful answers.
 Write one answer per day to get your writing juices flowing.

 Some people give short answers to questions.
-You cannot build your writing skills, or your Quora audience, if you take that approach.
+You cannot build your writing skills, or your Quora audience if you take that approach.
 You want to think about your answer, break it down into three or more parts, and offer readers something of substance.
 Use as many words as you think you need to answer a question, but 300-400 words is a good minimum.

 This is an excellent way to build your creative skills.
 It’s a great training ground to learn to write in a way that attracts reader attention.
 Readers will “Upvote” your answer if it is well reasoned and well-written.
 That feedback will help you become a better writer.